Zetas2/pythoncountdownbot/README.md

 To use this bot?
 Well, just get the code, install the required stuff, fill in the .env file with your own bot token and you are off.

+Well, github is being mean, so you need to create your own .env file.
+The content should be this:

+> \# .env
+> DISCORD_TOKEN=YourLongAndComplicatedToken

 ## History

 This bot is a new version of the old Live Countdown made by the legendary _LordBusiness_.
 Main reason was since the old one didnt have support for slash commands, but discord would go on and require them.